Using social media responsibly

 - Sexual exploitation offences

-Social engineering refers to the psychology manipulation of people into performing particular actions or by getting them to disclose sensitive information i.e. personal
+In the context of information technology, social engineering refers to the psychological manipulation of people into performing particular actions or by getting them to disclose sensitive information i.e. personal details.

 Your digital footprint is the data trail left by interactions in the digital world.
 Your footprint data is as personal as the information you wish to share.
 This trail could include:

 - Who you are / where you live